-The sub-fund aims to achieve the promoted environmental and social characteristics by assessing potential assets via an in-house ESG assessment methodology, regardless of their economic prospects for success, and by applying exclusion criteria based on this assessment.
+The fund aims to achieve the promoted environmental and social characteristics by assessing potential assets via an in-house ESG assessment methodology, regardless of their economic prospects for success, and by applying exclusion criteria based on this assessment.

+The Investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The ESG assessment methodology is using a proprietary software tool which sources data from one or several ESG data providers, public sources and/or internal assessments to derive overall assessments.
 The methodology applied to derive such overall assessments can be based on different methods, such as prioritizing one data vendor, worst-of or averaging approach.
 Internal assessments may take into account factors such as an issuer's future expected ESG developments, plausibility of data with regard to past or future events, the willingness to engage in dialogue on ESG matters and/or ESG-related decisions of a company.
 Further, internal ESG assessments for investee companies may consider the relevance of the exclusion criteria for the market sector of the investee company.

 The proprietary software tool uses, amongst others, the approaches described below to evaluate the adherence to the promoted ESG characteristics and whether investee companies follow good governance practices.
 The assessment approaches include, for example, exclusions related to revenues generated from controversial sectors or the exposure to such controversial sectors.
 In some of the assessment approaches, issuers receive one of six possible assessments, with "A" representing the best and "F" the worst assessment.
-If an issuer is excluded based on one assessment approach, the sub-fund is prohibited from investing in that issuer.
+If an issuer is excluded based on one assessment approach, the fund is prohibited from investing in that issuer.